 Flushing the probe on a regular basis helps to prevent contamination and blockage of its capillary.
-But even with the best preventive maintenance, occasionally, the capillary can become blocked and the internal components can become contaminated.
+But even with the best preventive maintenance, occasionally the capillary can become blocked and the internal components can become contaminated.

 A significant increase in LC pump backpressure (that is, up to 300 psi at a flow rate of 1 mL/min added to the total LC system backpressure) can be symptomatic of a blocked capillary.
 Instability in the MS signal can be symptomatic of a partially blocked capillary.
 Replace the capillary if it becomes blocked or partially blocked.
+The inner diameter of the ESI probe is 127 +/- 30 uM, and the expected backpressure at 1 ml/mn is about 150 psi.

 CAUTION Wait for the source block and the probe heater assembly to cool before you remove the ESI probe.
 Follow these procedures to perform maintenance on the ESI probe: